Best Ribeye in a Slow Cooker

 This post contains affiliate links which means if you click on it and make a purchase, I make a commission.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!

 When I first tested the rib-eyes after cooking for four hours, the steak was perfect.
 Juicy, tender.
 I ended up adding the barbecue sauce then and letting the rib-eyes cook another hour.
 They were good then, too.
 However, next time I cook them in the slow cooker, I will turn the slow cooker off at four hours and not add the barbecue sauce.
 The steaks tasted so delicious in their natural juice.

 Like Southern sweet tea?
 Down South, we like to keep a gallon of sweet tea in the fridge handy at all times.
 Make it sweet with regular granulated sugar or a sugar substitute.
 There’s nothing like a glass of sweet iced tea on a hot day, and summer is arriving soon.
 Iced tea, at least for Southerners, means a glass FULL of ice.
 You can even order K-cup machine compatible sweet iced tea packets.

 If you’re not a Texas resident and can’t find Vela Farms Texas Sweet Tea Marinade, look for Smokin’ Sweet Tea, a naturally flavored marinade by McCormick Grill Mates or order it from Amazon.

 Another idea hubs and I discussed was putting them on the grill after cooking in the slow cooker.
-We’ll try that and see how it turns out.
-When we do, we’ll only put it on the grill for five minutes or less to add the smoked flavor.
+You may want to try that as well.
+Take them out of the slow cooker and grill for five minutes or less to add a smoked flavor.

 Have you cooked steak in your slow cooker?
 If so, let me know how you cooked yours.